jlopz135/it202/Proposal.md

   - [x] (10/12/2021) User will be able to logout
     -  List of Evidence of Feature Completion
       - Status: Completed
-      - Direct Link: (Direct link to the file or files in heroku prod for quick testing (even if it's a protected page))
+      - Direct Link: https://jl2237-prod.herokuapp.com/Project/logout.php (will direct to Login)
       - Pull Requests
         - PR link #1 https://github.com/jlopz135/it202-009/pull/15
      - Screenshots